 Pooled Trust — Self settled trust for somebody over 65.

-Sole Benefit Trust — This is a Third Party SNT used for exempt transfer to allowable beneficiaries: Spouse, third party for benefit of spouse, disabled person under 65, or disabled child any age.
-It is typically used when a parent needs to qualify for Medicaid, but a disabled child (or other party) is on Medicaid.
+Sole Benefit Trust — This is a Third Party SNT used for exempt transfer to allowable beneficiaries: Spouse, third party for benefit of a spouse, a disabled person under 65, or disabled child any age.
+It is typically used when a parent needs to qualify for Medicaid, but a disabled child (or another party) is on Medicaid.
 The transferee want to qualify but not disqualify the transferee.